Members of the "Wiggles" hand on to next generation

-MELBOURNE (Reuters) - Greg, Jeff and Murray - who along with Anthony are better known by millions of children around the world as The Wiggles - will hand over their colorful tops to younger replacements, including a woman, the group announced on Thursday.
+MELBOURNE, May 17 (Reuters) - Greg, Jeff and Murray - who along with Anthony are better known by millions of children around the world as The Wiggles - will hand over their colourful tops to younger replacements, including a woman, the group announced on Thursday.

 After a final tour with the current line-up of the children’s entertainment group, Anthony Field will continue on stage as the blue Wiggle alongside the three new performers, the Group said on their web site.